allegroai/clearml-docs/docs/guides/frameworks/pytorch/notebooks/image/hyperparameter_search.md

 A plot for the optimization of total accuracy by job appears in **RESULTS** **>** **SCALARS**.

-This is also reported automatically by ClearM when `HyperParameterOptimizer` runs.
+This is also reported automatically by ClearML when `HyperParameterOptimizer` runs.

 ![image](../../../../../img/examples_hyperparameter_search_05.png)